Portugal

 The main product bought by Mexico from Portugal in 2024 was Paper and Paperboard, Uncoated, of a Kind Used for Writing, Printing or other Graphic Purposes, and Paper and Cardboard for O Cards and Punch Tape (Undrilled), in Coils (Rolls) or Sheets of Square or Rectangular, of any Size, other than Paper of Heading 4801 or 4803; Paper and Cardboard Handmade (Sheet by Sheet) (US$58.3M).
 The main destinations of purchases made to Portugal were Ciudad de México (US$170M), Nuevo León (US$88.2M), and Estado de México (US$79.6M).

-The main sale from Mexico to Portugal in March 2025 was Vinyl Chloride Polymers or other Halogenated Olefins, in Primary Forms (US$406k).
-The main origins of sales to Portugal were Tamaulipas (US$643k), Querétaro (US$545k), and Ciudad de México (US$288k).
+The main sale from Mexico to Portugal in September 2025 was Dried Leguminous Vegetables, Shelled, whether or not Skinned or Split (US$669k).
+The main origins of sales to Portugal were N/A.

-From January to December 2024, the states that received the highest FDI from Portugal were Aguascalientes (Confidential), Guerrero (Confidential), and Quintana Roo (-US$564k).
+From January to December 2024, the states that received the highest FDI from Portugal were Guerrero (Confidential), Quintana Roo (-US$724k), and Jalisco (Confidential).

 The chart compares the evolution of remittances sent from Mexico to Portugal and the remittances that Mexico receives from Portugal.

-In the first quarter of 2025, Mexico received US$242k in remittances from Portugal, while Portugal received US$145k in remittances from Mexico.
+In the N/A, Mexico received N/A in remittances from Portugal, while Portugal received N/A in remittances from Mexico.

 The visualization compares the evolution of Foreign Direct Investment (FDI) and the income from remittances from Portugal.

-During 2021, a total amount of remittances of US$242k is accumulated, while the FDI from Portugal to Mexico accumulated in the year is -US$21.6M.
+During 2021, a total amount of remittances of US$705k is accumulated, while the FDI from Portugal to Mexico accumulated in the year is N/A.